screenshotmachine/screenshotmachine-nodejs/README.md

 # screenshotmachine-nodejs
-Capture website screenshots using ScreenshotMachine - online website screenshot generator and API.
+Captures website screenshot and converts website to PDF using Screenshot machine - online website screenshot generator and website to PDF converter

 ## Installation